 Divorce (or the dissolution of marriage) in South African law directly refers to the termination of a marital union.
 Furthermore, the inclusion and cancellation of legal duties and responsibilities and the dissolving of the bonds of matrimony between a married couple are undertaken.
-Get in touch with us today to find out exactly how our attorney firm can help you with your divorce.
+Get in touch with us today to find out exactly how our attorney firm can help you with your divorce and litigation.

 We handle uncontested and contested divorces

 You can rest assured knowing that SKV Attorneys has the perfect solutions to handle your divorce proceedings and processes.

 Three grounds exist under the 1979 Divorce Act: 1) Irretrievable breakdown of the marriage.
 2) Incurable mental illness for a continuous period of at least two years.
 3) Continuous unconsciousness for a period of at least six months.

 From the onset it is important to note that each and every divorce can be dealt with, from the onset, as either being a contested or an uncontested divorce.

 An uncontested divorce relates to divorce proceedings where the Parties have already discussed and agreed upon the division of the proprietary aspects.
 In addition hereto, should there be any minor children involved in the divorce proceedings it would further entail that the Parties are able on an amicable footing to discuss primary residence and contact specific to the children.
 It further entails that your divorce Attorney is able upon consultation to draft the necessary settlement agreement encompassing the issues of your divorce, which by now has become settled due to mutual discussions with your partner.